durgeshyadav87/durgeshyadav87/README.md

 Monitoring & Support
 ```

-My approach focuses on building software that is:
+I focus on building software that is:

 * Reliable
 * Maintainable